maurice1408/pd_shell/README.md

 Will initiate a data load for the named source / entity.

-`sourcename` must be a single Podiun Source name.
+`sourcename` must be a single Podium Source name.

-`entityname` can be a single un-quoted Podiun Entity name or a quoted list of Entity names e.g. "ent1 ent2 ent3" etc.
+`entityname` can be a single unquoted Podium Entity name or a quoted list of Entity names e.g. "ent1 ent2 ent3" etc.

 Note: `sourcename` and `entityname` are not case sensitive.